 Political strategists, expert consulting and media firms, managerial and organizational systems, management and voter mobilization techniques, fundraising and new technological tools are just some of the tools, actors and techniques that are currently being used to enhance the political process, gain leverage in political practice and in the execution of government activities by political leaders and political parties.
 In this course students will learn about the tools, actors, techniques and processes apolitical management and strategy.
 Students will engage in discussions regarding approaches that political actors are using to gain a competitive advantage in the political process.
 They will also learn how to utilize these tools and techniques.
-The course is designed to give students key knowledge and analytical skills relevant in political consulting, political campaigning, resource management, political fundraising and other aspects of political management and strategy.
+The course is designed to give students key knowledge and analytical skills relevant in political consulting, political campaigning, resource management, political management, advocacy and lobbying, the use of social media, political fundraising and other aspects of political management and strategy.